LogicalOverflow/java-champion-gg-wrapper/README.md

 * Complete: Maybe also not strictly a feature but all API methods provided by the ChampionGG API are currently implemented.

 ## Usage
-First you need to either download the jar from the `mvn-repo` branch and add it to your project or add it as a depencency to your pom.
+First you need add it as a depencency to your pom.
 To do that add the repository:
 ```
 <repositories>
 	<repository>